 The Rev. Joseph Dana served the Second Congregational Church at the South Green from 1765 until his death in 1827 at age 85.
 Rev, Dana’s tombstone in the Old South Cemetery reads: “In memory of the Rev Joseph Dana D.D., for sixty-two years, Minister of the South Church.
 His […]

 Ipswich established its first poorhouse in 1717, and until then the poor and incapacitated were simply let out to the lowest bidder.
-There was a growing movement in Massachusetts during the early 19th century for establishing rural working town farms for the poor.
-In 1817 the town voted to buy the farm owned by John Lummus, on what is now Town Farm Road.
+In 1817 the town voted to build a town poor farm on what is now Town Farm Road.

 The J. J. Goodhue home at the corner of Market Street and Saltonstall Streets is visible in the 1872 Ipswich village map, and in the 1884 village map, but the 1910 village map identifies it as the Greek Hotel, which operated a coffee shop on its main floor.
 In […]

-Over the years I have encountered people who were opposed to historic districts for a variety of reasons, prominently property rights and the sense that such building restrictions created homogeneous “museum neighborhoods”.
-I appreciate both arguments: I’m a bit of a libertarian myself and…
+streetsofsalem Over the years I have encountered people who were opposed to historic districts for a variety of reasons, prominently property rights and the sense that such building restrictions created homogeneous “museum neighborhoods”.
+I appreciate both arguments: I’m a bit of a libertarian myself and I have lived […]

 Thanks to Bill Barton for sharing the Ipswich High School “Old Time Ipswich.” featuring block prints created and printed by the students for each month of the calendar.